-With the filters, we conclude the list of essential VST and the types that are necessary.
+With the filters, we conclude the list of essential VSTs and the types that are necessary.
 With those 5 types, you will be able to finish any song and make it radio-ready.
-Now from every type, you should own various plugins from different developers, just to have several different options with specific coloring and outcome.
+Now from every type, you should own various plugins from different developers, just to have several different options with specific coloring and outcomes.

 Here we listed the best VSTs that are essential to mixing a song and creating a unique sound.
 A lot of producers are confused by the variety of plugins out there, but every single one of them has some third-party plugins for music production.